 In the event that a tenant shall have failed to report such an increase in income by the seventh day of the month following the increase, in addition to its other remedies, the LHA, upon discovery that increased rent was due, shall make the effective date of the increase in rent retroactive to the first day of the second month following the increase in income.

 Decreases.
 If, in any month, the monthly gross household income of a tenant household decreases, the tenant may provide the LHA with verified information substantiating the decrease in gross income.
 Following receipt of such information, the LHA shall re-determine rent.
 The LHA shall give the tenant written notice of any decrease in rent which shall be effective on the first day of the month following receipt of the information or at such earlier time as the LHA shall find to be warranted in the event that circumstances delayed receipt of verified information.
-Provided, however, that until the termination of the state of emergency declared by the Governor under Emergency Order: Declaration of a State of Emergency to Respond to COVID-19, the decrease in rent shall be retroactively effective to the first day of the month following the date of the verified decrease in income.
 The notice shall set out the monthly gross household income and the monthly net household income, on the basis of which the re-determined monthly rent was calculated.

 Verification.
 The tenant shall provide and authorize reasonable verification of information regarding income, exclusions from income and deductions (whether at initial determination or at any re-determination) in order to insure reliability of the information.
 For wages, interest, dividends, annuities, pensions or recurring lottery winnings, the tenant shall submit copies of the prior year's tax-reporting forms received by the tenant (including W-2 forms, W-2G forms, and 1099 forms).
 For income from a fiduciary, the tenant shall submit a copy of the prior year's K-1 form regarding such income.
 For self-employment income the tenant shall submit a copy of the prior year's Schedule C of US Form 1040.
 The tenant shall also submit copies of other tax reporting forms as are appropriate for other types of income.